mayank010698/mayank010698.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi!
-I am a master's in Computer Science student at the [University of Illinois at Urbana Champaign](https://grad.illinois.edu/).
-I am advised by  [Dr. Arindam Banerjee](https://arindam.cs.illinois.edu/).
-Currently, I am working on tackling distribution shifts in ML models, Federated Learning and Differential Privacy.
+I am a first-year PhD student in Computer Science at the [University of Illinois at Urbana-Champaign](https://grad.illinois.edu/), where I am advised by [Dr. Arindam Banerjee](https://arindam.cs.illinois.edu/).
+I previously completed my master’s at UIUC, collaborating with [Dr. Arindam Banerjee](https://arindam.cs.illinois.edu/) at UIUC, as well as with [Dr. Sanmi Koyejo](https://cs.stanford.edu/~sanmi/) and [Berivan Isik](https://sites.google.com/view/berivanisik) at Stanford University.

-Before joining UIUC, I was a research assistant with [Prof. Jonathan Scarlett](https://www.comp.nus.edu.sg/~scarlett/) at NUS, where I worked on Multi-Armed Bandits.
-Previously, I spent an year working in the AI R&D Lab at Samsung Research and Development Headquarters in South Korea on Speech Processing and Language Models.
+Before joining UIUC, I served as a research assistant under [Prof. Jonathan Scarlett](https://www.comp.nus.edu.sg/~scarlett/) at the National University of Singapore, where I worked on Multi-Armed Bandits.
+I also spent a year at Samsung’s AI R&D Lab in South Korea, focusing on speech processing and language models.

-I completed my undergrad from IIT Kanpur in Electrical Engineering.
-I worked with [Dr. Himanshu Tyagi](https://ece.iisc.ac.in/~htyagi/) at IISc, [Dr.Vipul Arora](https://vipular.github.io/) at IITK, and Dr. Minseok Kwon at Samsung Electronics during my undergraduate years.
+I completed my undergraduate degree in Electrical Engineering from IIT Kanpur, where I had the opportunity to work with [Dr. Himanshu Tyagi](https://ece.iisc.ac.in/~htyagi/) at IISc, [Dr. Vipul Arora](https://vipular.github.io/) at IIT Kanpur, and Dr. Minseok Kwon at Samsung Electronics.

+My current research interests lie in machine learning algorithms and theory, with a focus on federated learning algorithms, stochastic optimization for overparametrized models, and sampling algorithms.